JSU Marching Southerners

 For general questions, you can contact the University Bands secretary, Sandy Duval via email at slynch@jsu.edu or call (256) 782-5562.

-2023 Southerners Drumline Auditions
+2024 Southerners Drumline Auditions

 In preparation for the May audition, Mr. Gillespie will be offering a Wednesday night drum class in the spring semester which is open to anyone, including high school students, who want to learn some of the technical aspects of playing in the drumline.
 If you live near enough to Jacksonville to make the weekly drive, this is the single best way to improve your chances of making the drumline because you will learn several exercises and techniques used by the Southerners.
 In the process of getting to know the current members of the drumline, you won’t feel quite as intimidated when auditions come around in May.

-2023 Marching Ballerinas Auditions
+2024 Marching Ballerinas Auditions

 During the clinic weekend in the spring, the Marching Ballerinas’ dance styles are taught and applied to audition routines.
 At clinics, potential Marching Ballerinas will learn two audition routines, a traditional and modern dance.
 Our traditional, or kickline, style dates back over 50 years and is modeled after the Radio City Rockettes.
 The modern dance is a jazz dance ranging in styles depending on the year and the season’s show theme.
 At the end of the second clinic day, candidates will participate in first cut auditions.
 The MB leadership decides first cuts and will invite approximately 50 candidates to final auditions the following weekend.
 With the direction of a panel of highly qualified judges, the Marching Ballerinas will be chosen and posted after final auditions in the “boot” for all to see!
 Please contact Mrs. Noelle Stovall at nstovall@jsu.edu with any questions!
-You may also find more information by visiting the Marching Ballerina website, or by clicking HERE.
+You may also find more information by visiting the Marching Ballerina website HERE.

-2023 Southerners Colorguard Auditions
+2024 Southerners Colorguard Auditions

 The Southerners Colorguard is composed of young men and women from various parts of the country.
 They are an elite group of people selected from our spring auditions held in May of each year.